yjthu/obaDIA/README.md

 cd db
 bash build_db.sh
 ```
-This step may take several minites to hours, depend on your network speed.
+This step may take several minutes to hours, depends on your Internet speed.

 Then, download species data from Kobas 3.0 database [(ftp://ftp.cbi.pku.edu.cn/pub/KOBAS_3.0_DOWNLOAD)](ftp://ftp.cbi.pku.edu.cn/pub/KOBAS_3.0_DOWNLOAD]), both the files from `seq_pep` and `sqlite3` directories are needed.
-Abbreviation of sepcies refer to `db/species_abbr.txt`.
+Abbreviation of species refers to `db/species_abbr.txt`.

 Finally, set the home directory of Kobas 3.0 database in `env/.kobasrc`, and copy this file to your home dirctory, like this:
 ```Bash